amperature/gdg/design.md

 end
 ```

-Basically, the function scans each cell to see if any rows are horizontally full by checking if there are any unoccupied spaces in the row (hence hasHoles, but this applies to empty rows too).
-This is checked row by row separately by setting hasHole to be false.

 The if statement is then actually clearing lines and reinserting them based on how many lines were listed as having no holes, which is j.

 ## UI